singh264/ECE1724-Smart-Mobility/README.md

 - This will act as a main file for the project

 ### exp.ipnb
 - Includes experimental codes.
 Use this to test out code.

-### knn.ipynb
+### kmeans.ipynb
-- Includes weighted knn code for clustering lat, long from traffic data to identify key locations.
+- Includes kmeans code for clustering lat, long from traffic data to identify key locations.
 The severity of traffic is treated as frequency.

 ### sample_codes
 - Includes demo algorithms provided by professor.